After a competitive review process, the following organizations were awarded grants during the 2022 Request for Applications cycle.

 23. Ma Ka Hana Ka Ike Building Program

 Na ‘Oihana ‘Aina (Trades of the Lands) aligns Native Hawaiian trainees and community producers to overcome established obstacles to agriculture and to harness the full potential of East Maui’s abundance through intergenerational knowledge and use of modern techniques.
-They will restore pathways for participants’ success in lucrative, in-demand agricultural trades.
+With NAF funds, Ma Ka Hana Ka Ike Building Program will restore pathways for participants’ success in lucrative, in-demand agricultural trades.

 24. Makoce Agriculture Development Inc.